Psychodynamic Therapy 101

 Posted Nov 22, 2013

-In this interview with Dr. Daniel Carlat (DC) for The Carlat Psychiatry Report (a newsletter for psychiatrists), I discuss psychodynamic therapy and how it differs from routine psychiatric care.
-Which approach you would want for yourself or a loved one?
+In this interview with Dr. Daniel Carlat (DC) for The Carlat Psychiatry Report, I discuss psychodynamic therapy and how it differs from routine psychiatric care.
+Which would you want for yourself or a loved one?

 Shedler: For most patients, DSM diagnostic categories are a poor and extraordinarily limiting way of understanding emotional suffering (read my post about this).
 First, most patients don't come to us packaged in clear-cut diagnostic categories.
 Second, DSM assumes it is useful to view emotional suffering as a “disease,” like influenza or diabetes or ringworm.
 It fosters the fiction that you can treat emotional pain as an encapsulated illness that is separable from the person experiencing the pain.
 But most of the problems that bring people to treatment are woven into the fabric of their lives.
 It is less a question of what the patient “has” than who they are—their way of being in the world.

 DC: So this is a different way of viewing psychiatric disorders—not matching up a patient with a diagnosis, but spending more time understanding the patient as a person.

 Shedler: Yes.
 It is rarely helpful to move from a psychiatric diagnosis to a treatment decision—as many practitioners are now trained to do—without understanding the meaning of the person’s difficulties and their larger psychological context.
 It would be more helpful to think of depression, for example, not as a disease but as the emotional equivalent of fever.
 Fever is a nonspecific response to a wide range of underlying conditions, from the common cold to Ebola.
 Diagnosis does not end with taking a patient’s temperature.
 Depression is likewise a nonspecific response to a wide range of underlying difficulties.
 To help our patients, we need to treat the causes of the "fever."